Jean-Antoine Verdier: Europe

 For the next few years, Verdier commanded a division in a corps of observation, which later became Oudinot's II Corps for the Russian campaign.
 In Russia, he fought at Jaboukowo, Khastitzi, Polotsk, and Swolna, and then at the second battle of Polotsk he was badly wounded.
 Due to his awful wounds, he was sent back to France and avoided the horrors of the retreat.

 By May 1813 Verdier was fit enough for duty, and took command of the 4th Infantry Division of the Corps of Observation at the Adige.
 That September he took command of a corps under Prince Eugene consisting of Rouyer's and Gratien's divisions in the Army of Italy, and was then placed under Grenier.
 He was wounded by a shot in the combat of Ala in November, but it was not bad enough to put him out of action.
 In 1814 he took command of a corps consisting of the divisions commanded by Quesnel, Fressinet, and Palombini.
 In February he fought at the battle of the Mincio and at Borghetto, then in June he returned to France, only to be put on non-activity.
 However, he was rewarded with a Grand Cross of the Legion of Honor in January 1815.

 For the Hundred Days, Verdier commanded the 17th Infantry Division of Brune's IX Corps, and was made a Peer of France.
-He also commanded the 8th Military District (Marseilles).
+He also commanded the 8th Military District (Marseille).
 In the chaos after the Waterloo, he prevented Toulon from being plundered.
 Shortly after Napoleon's abdication, he retired.